 Our Natural Areas Management staff also rely on the hunter’s perspective to help them better understand how many deer are in the park, the health of the population and any changes to or interesting observations of the park’s ecosystem.

 While a hiker may see a park as more of a playground, or a birder may prioritize a park’s ideal viewing spots, hunters also have a unique connection to the land.

 “Hunting is an important part of our culture,” said Chad Graeve, Natural Resource Specialist with Pottawattamie Conservation.
 “When we harvest food from the land we have a stronger connection to it, and we become better stewards of that land.”

 Iowa itself has an interesting and complicated history with deer hunting, and at one point in the late 1800s deer were actually driven to extirpation in the state due to unregulated practices.
 With rules, training and a strong relationship between hunters and those who manage land and wildlife, deer in Iowa are now at a healthy population.
 To keep it that way, regular maintenance through hunting helps ensure less conflict between humans, deer, plants and other species that are impacted by overgrazing or disease.

 Hitchcock Nature Center staff take careful steps to prioritize hunting safety and responsibility by:

 Hitchcock does not close during hunting season, and hunters are aware that there may be visitors out on the trails and within the park.
-We recommend that anyone who plans on hiking at Hitchcock during the fall and winter months stay informed of hunting seasons at the park (listed below), stay on trails and as an extra safety measure consider wearing bright-colored clothing.
+We recommend that anyone who plans on hiking at Hitchcock during the fall and winter months stay informed of hunting seasons, stay on trails, and as an extra safety measure consider wearing bright-colored clothing.